 It appeared to be a rather peaceable merging of the two families in a photo of Barbara’s 3 daughters, now grown with daughters of their own, and the old man, step-Papa Ryan in front of the lakefront house where he raised them from their early teens.
 One of his step-daughters poignantly named her child Inez, after the 4-yr-old daughter he and their mother had just lost the year before.

 Some time in the 1890s, Platz built two rental properties on either side of his corner house, one to the east on Mill, the other to the south on Moss.
-A decade or so later, the Champagnes moved to Lake Charles in 1908, as far as I can tell, and rented a 2 story house at 511 Moss near Pine, half way up the next block from the Platzes, on the other side of the big Flanders house on the corner.
+A decade or so later, the Champagnes moved to Lake Charles around late 1907 or early 08, and rented a 2 story house at 511 Moss near Pine, half way up the next block from the Platzes, on the other side of the big Flanders house on the corner.

 ☙ ❦ ❧

 On April 23rd of 1910, late on a hot, unusually windy Saturday afternoon, the elderly Platz, long widowed and living with his daughter Babette, now 36, may not have been up for the walk he saw everyone making from his window, following the smoke.
 But if he was, he saw, several blocks south down Ryan St, a sky-high black and red curtain, behind which the heart of the town he’d played a pioneering role in creating was burning to ash on the ground.